CodeLutra: Boosting LLM Code Generation via Preference-Guided Refinement: Experiments

 \paragraph{Importance of SFT regularization during preference optimization.} Recall in Section~\ref{section:methods} that our loss function integrates DPO with SFT to regularize the training, and prevent decreasing likelihood on the correct solution.
-In Table~\ref{table:main_results},we ablate the effect of SFT regularization on both the Spider and DS-1000 datasets.
+In Table~\ref{tab:sft_ablation}, we ablate the effect of SFT regularization on both the Spider and DS-1000 datasets.
 Notably, omitting optimizing the SFT loss on the correct solutions results in a marked decline in model performance, \emph{e.g.}, $\downarrow$59.4\% on Spider.
-This highlights the effectiveness of the dual loss approach, ensuring that the model not only ranks correct solutions higher but also increases their generation probability, leading to more consistent high-quality code outputs. \paragraph{\textsc{CodeLutra} remains effective on different base models.}
+This highlights the effectiveness of the dual loss approach, ensuring that the model not only ranks correct solutions higher but also increases their generation probability, leading to more consistent high-quality code outputs.